Landowner Information Sessions—Join us!

 - Preserve your family’s legacy on the land

-- Join a community of more than 700 dedicated landowners who steward over 76,000 acres of important Minnesota places
+- Join a community of hundreds of dedicated landowners stewarding over 80,000 acres across Minnesota

 - Receive a free habitat management plan, with the potential for financial and technical land management assistance